JustinWUP/collaborator/README.md

 # Collaborator

 Collaborator is the Wind Up Pixel project management system for our clients, partners and employees.

-It will probably be the first in a series of enterprise apps we'll develop for our business.
+The project management side was first in a series of enterprise apps we'll develop for our business.
+The Collaborator app now contains **Knowledge**, which is our private community edited wiki for our employees and subcontractors.
+One day, I'll separate Collaborator and Knowledge into separate pieces with oauth.

 ## Setting up